-- 4.6.1.3 All water system construction plans and specifications shall be approved by the area office of the Tennessee Department of Environment and Conservation, prior to any construction.
-Copies of comments and certificates of approval for the above agency shall be forwarded to the public works supervisor. - 4.6.1.4 Water mains, properly connected with the Town's water supply system or with an alternate supply system approved by the Atoka Municipal/Regional Planning Com- mission, shall be provided to all lots and building sites shown on the subdivision plat, and shall be constructed to adequately serve both domestic use and fire protection.
-All taps are required to be in the center of each lot frontage. - 4.6.1.5 The location and types of valves and hydrants, the amount of soil cover over the pipes and other features of the installation of the water system shall be as directed by the public works department and shall conform to accepted standards of good practice for municipal water systems. - 4.6.1.6 If water lines are placed within or adjacent to a private drive/permanent access ease- ment, a 15 foot utility easement is required. - 4.6.1.7 No water lines smaller than 6" are to be installed and no valves are to be installed in a roadway.
-Valves are to be installed at each intersection to isolate sections of main (water and sewer), a 12-gauge tracer wire is to be installed with all nonmetallic pipe laid (water and sewer), a 12-gauge tracer wire is to be brought up outside valve boxes and looped over into the box, and water valves are to be installed on all fire hydrants.
-Mueller water valves are to be used on all new water main installations. - 4.6.2 Fire Protection.
+- 4.6.6.5 The location and types of valves and hydrants, the amount of soil cover over the pipes and other features of the installation of the water system shall be as directed by the public works department and shall conform to accepted standards of good practice for municipal water systems. - 4.6.6.6 If water lines are placed within or adjacent to a private drive/permanent access easement, a 15-foot utility easement is required. - 4.6.6.7 No water lines smaller than 6" are to be installed and no valves are to be installed in a roadway.
+Valves are to be installed at each intersection to isolate sections of main (water and sewer), a 12gauge tracer wire is to be installed with all nonmetallic pipe laid (water and sewer), a 12gauge tracer wire is to be brought up outside valve boxes and looped over into the box, and water valves are to be installed on all fire hydrants.
+Brand and type of water valves used in all new or existing water main installations shall be approved by the Public Works Director or his designee.

+4.6.7 Fire Protection

 Fire hydrants shall be required for all subdivisions, minor or major.
 Installation shall comply with the most recently adopted fire code or be located no more than 500 feet apart and shall be within 250 feet of any residential, commercial, or industrial lot, whichever is more stringent.
+The Planning Commission may require closer spacing where physical conditions or types of structures warrant it.

+4.6.8 Sewage Disposal System

-The Planning Commission may require closer spacing where physical condi- tions or types of structures warrant it. - 4.6.3 Sewage Disposal System.
-The subdivider/developer shall be responsible for ensuring that each lot proposed on the plat can adequately dispose of sewage, either, through an individual lot disposal system or a public sewer system.
-No private sewer systems shall be allowed in the Town of Atoka. - 4.6.3.1 Individual Waste Disposal Systems - a.
-If public sewer facilities are not available and individual disposal systems are pro- posed, lot areas shall not be less than the minimum specified in the Atoka Mu- nicipal Zoning Ordinance and by the Tennessee Department of Environment and Conservation. - b.
-When the division of a parcel of land into two parcels is proposed and both par- cels have a minimum lot size of one acre, the certificate of approval for a subsur- face waste disposal system may be waived by the Planning Commission, provided the proposed new parcel has been granted a permit by the Tennessee Depart- ment of Environment and Conservation for an individual subsurface waste dispos- al system.
+The subdivider/developer shall be responsible for ensuring that each lot proposed on the plat can adequately dispose of sewage, either through an individual lot disposal system or a public sewer system.
+No private sewer systems shall be allowed in the Town of Atoka.

+4.6.8.1 Individual Waste Disposal Systems

+- a.
+If public sewer facilities are not available and individual disposal systems are proposed, lot areas shall not be less than the minimum specified in the Atoka Municipal Zoning Ordinance and by the Tennessee Department of Environment and Conservation. - b.
+When the division of a parcel of land into two parcels is proposed and both parcels have a minimum lot size of one acre, the certificate of approval for a subsurface waste disposal system may be waived by the Planning Commission, provided the proposed new parcel has been granted a permit by the Tennessee Department of Environment and Conservation for an individual subsurface waste disposal system.
 A copy of the permit shall be attached to the final plat for recording purposes. - c.
-All individual waste disposal systems, including the size of the septic tank and the field lines or other secondary treatment device shall be approved by TDEC.
+All individual waste disposal systems, including the size of the septic tank and the field lines or other secondary treatment device shall be approved by TDEC. - d.
+The Planning Commission shall not approve any lot within any subdivision that is not suitable, according to the Tennessee Department of Environment and Conservation, for installing a subsurface waste disposal system.